-As you can imagine, children requiring foster care have experienced trauma as a result of abuse, family violence and neglect.
-They show a range of complex behaviours.
-It requires a totally different type of parenting.
+As you can imagine, children needing foster care have experienced trauma as a result of abuse, family violence and neglect.
+They show a range of complex behaviours that require a totally different type of parenting.
 We work with the children, foster carers, the foster carer agencies and case workers from the Department of Human Services to provide the training and support that foster families need to help these children recover from their experiences.
-Therapeutic foster care aims to make living in a foster family a really positive experience for both children and foster parents.

 Why have we developed this program?

 Traumatised children come into a foster family believing the world is unsafe, that adults cannot be trusted, and that good things don’t happen to them.
 Much of their behaviour, which is often viewed as naughty or disruptive, is about survival.
-Some of their survival strategies have included staying awake at night to keep themselves safe, or being ever watchful for a changed tone of voice that could mean they were about to be beaten, or moving about the house silently as they foraged for food without being detected by their parents.
-These behaviours ensured their survival.
+Some of their survival strategies have included staying awake at night to keep themselves safe, or being ever-watchful for a changed tone of voice that could mean they were about to be beaten, or moving about the house silently as they foraged for food without being detected by their parents.
 Foster parents need help to understand what has happened to the children they care for and how to respond to their behaviour in a supportive and loving way.

 Why is this program so successful?